SonRobo/CS116/report.md

 top_feature_names = top_features['features'].values
 ```

-In addition to the Ridge regression, we also used the LightGBM model to identify the most significant features.
-Here is the code we used for this process:
+### LightGBM

+We used the following approach for LightGBM:

 ```python
 from lightgbm import LGBMClassifier